Bluejays vs. Tigers: Sweet 16 Betting Trends, Record ATS, Home/Road Splits

 Creighton Betting Records & Stats

-- Creighton and its opponents have combined to score more than 140 points in 22 of 35 games this season.
+- In 22 of 35 games this season, Creighton and its opponents have combined to total more than 140 points.

 - Creighton's contests this year have an average point total of 145.3, 5.3 more points than this matchup's over/under.

-- So far this season, the Bluejays have put together an 18-17-0 record against the spread.
+- The Bluejays have an 18-17-0 record against the spread this season.

-- Creighton has been the favorite in 28 games this season and won 22 (78.6%) of those contests.

 Creighton vs. Princeton Over/Under Stats